orospakr/diatropikon/README.md

     $ npm install -g diatropikon

-Create your project (it is not recommended that you add Dilotiko to an existing project directory; it should be in its own repository or at least its own directory):
+Create your project (it is not recommended that you add Diatropikon to an existing project directory; it should be in its own repository or at least its own directory):

     $ dt init mystack
     $ cd mystack